cursorweb/typing-warmup/research/ideas.md

 Look ahead (current word is hidden)
 Blind (only see current and next 2 words)
-Instant death -- as soon as you type a wrong character the whole test restarts
+Instant death -- as soon as you type a wrong character the whole test restarts Chinese??
+Obviously accuracy doesn't mean anything...

+* split css into multiple files
+* load the test data as maybe json?
+* some how add good component system

 ## Organization
 * Method to favorite